The causes of insomnia and suggestions to combat sleeplessness.

 If you experience difficulty sleeping for several consecutive nights, you may need outside help to break the cycle.
 Make an appointment with your doctor to discuss your insomnia and receive a physical exam.
 Insomnia can be a symptom of an underlying medical problem.
 Once diagnosed, the problem can be treated and your regular sleep pattern will return.

 Your physician can also prescribe sleep medication.
 The new generation of sleep aids, including Ambien, Lunesta, and Rozerum, can help you fall asleep without causing morning grogginess.
-Let your doctor know about all the prescription and over the counter medications you are taking, as well as any vitamins, supplements, and homeopathic remedies.
-Certain drugs, or combination of drugs, produce side effects that impact sleep.
+Let your doctor know about all the prescription and over-the-counter medications you are taking, as well as any vitamins, supplements, and homeopathic remedies.
+Certain drugs, or combinations of drugs, produce side effects that impact sleep.
 Recreational drugs alter your metabolic rate, which in turn adversely affects your quality of sleep.
 The nicotine in cigarettes passes into the smoker’s body, and when it wears off, the smoker is likely to wake up.
 What you ingest during the day will affect your sleep.

 Stress and depression are the two most frequent causes of insomnia.
 The elderly and those with chronic pain often have trouble falling asleep.
 People who travel across time zones find their sleeping patterns disrupted.
 Shift workers face the challenge of resetting their biological clocks.
 Individuals of all ages occasionally have trouble falling asleep.
 If sleeplessness is affecting your waking hours, take steps to remedy the situation.
-Develop a night time ritual that will help you relax into restful sleep and peaceful dreams.
+Develop a nighttime ritual that will help you relax into a restful sleep and peaceful dreams.